History of baptism

 John the Baptist, who is considered a forerunner to Christianity, used baptism as the central sacrament of his messianic movement.
 Christians consider Jesus to have instituted the sacrament of baptism.
-The earliest Christian baptisms were by immersion.
+The earliest Christian baptisms seem to have been done either by immersion or by pouring water on the head three times.
 By the third and fourth centuries, baptism involved catechetical instruction as well as chrismation, exorcisms, laying on of hands, and recitation of a creed.
 In the West, affusion became the normal mode of baptism between the twelfth and fourteenth centuries, though immersion was still practiced into the sixteenth.
 In the sixteenth century, Martin Luther retained baptism as a sacrament, but Swiss reformer Huldrych Zwingli considered baptism and the Lord's supper to be symbolic.
 Anabaptists denied the validity of infant baptism, which was the normal practice when their movement started and practiced believer's baptism instead.
 Several groups related to Anabaptism, notably the Baptists and Dunkards, soon practiced baptism by immersion as following the Biblical example.

 Background in Jewish ritual

 Although the term "baptism" is not used to describe the Jewish rituals, the purification rites in Halakha, Jewish law and tradition, called tvilah, have some similarity to baptism, and the two have been linked.
-The tvilah is the act of immersion in naturally-sourced water, called a mikva.
+The tvilah is the act of immersion in naturally sourced water, called a mikva.
 In the past Hebrew Bible and other Jewish texts, immersion in water for ritual purification was established for restoration to a condition of "ritual purity" in specific circumstances.
 For example, Jews who (according to the Law of Moses) became ritually defiled by contact with a corpse had to use the mikvah before being allowed to participate in the Holy Temple.
 Immersion is required for converts to Judaism.
 Immersion in the mikvah represents a change in status in regards to purification, restoration, and qualification for full religious participation in the life of the community, ensuring that the cleansed person will not impose uncleanness on property or its owners.
 It did not become customary, however, to immerse converts to Judaism until after the Babylonian Captivity (586–539 BCE).
 This change of status by the mikvah could be obtained repeatedly, while Christian baptism, like circumcision, is, in the general view of Christians, unique and not repeatable.
 Even the so-called rebaptism by some Christian denominations is not seen by them as a repetition of an earlier valid baptism and is viewed by them as not itself repeatable.

 During the Second Temple period (c.
 516 BCE–70 CE), the Greek noun baptmos was used to refer to ritual washing in Hellenistic Judaism.